jotsb/AuditReady/analysis/CODE_DUPLICATION_ANALYSIS.md

 Create **one loading screen component** that all 32 places can use with just 1 line of code.

+### Important: How This Works With Different Pages

+**Your Concern:** "Loading receipts is different from loading team members or audit logs.
+How can one loading screen work for all?"

+**The Answer:** The loading screen doesn't know or care WHAT is loading.
+It just shows "Loading..." or a spinner while the page fetches its data.

+**What Stays Unique in Each Page:**
+- ✅ What data you're loading (receipts, users, logs, etc.)
+- ✅ Where the data comes from (which database table)
+- ✅ What you do with the data after loading
+- ✅ How you display the data after it loads

+**What Gets Shared (just the loading indicator):**
+- 🔄 The "Loading..." text or spinner animation
+- 🔄 The styling (centered, gray text)
+- 🔄 The padding and layout

+**Example:**

+All 32 places currently do this differently.
+After the change, they all show loading the same way, but each still loads and displays their own unique data.

 ### What's the Benefit?

 - **Before:** To change the loading spinner design, update 32 files
 - **After:** Change it once, all 32 places update automatically
 - **Improvement Ideas:** Add a spinning animation, show skeleton boxes instead of text
 - **Code Saved:** Remove 350+ duplicate lines
+- **Risk:** None - loading indicator is purely visual

 ---